 Molly Blankenship, MTSU alumnus majored in Liberal Studies with concentrations in Political Science and Social Work/Advocacy.
 Ms. Blankenship is Founder and Director of two nonprofit community organizations: (1) Reclaim Ourselves, an organization dedicated to utilizing the arts as a mechanism for advancing social change and (2) The Lavinia Project, a community literacy project for survivors of domestic and sexual violence.
 She plans to use the information from NCCWSL “to be empowered to expand and advance my leadership skills so as to be more effective as an agent of change on behalf of underprivileged and marginalized populations in the society in which we live.”

 Haley Wilson (recent UT Chattanooga graduate) majored in Political Science with a focus on American Studies with a minor in Women’s Studies.
 Ms. Wilson held a number of campus leadership positions, including Sisterhood Chair; ELECT HER Planning Committee; Tennessee Intercollegiate State Legislature: Lobbying CEO 2015, Lobbying Director 2016; Tennessee Intercollegiate State Legislature UTC Delegation: Secretary 2015, Vice President 2016.

 Ufuoma Peace Otebele (UT Martin alumnus) majored in Biology with a minor in English.
 Ms. Otebele was UT Martin’s Women Student Association President.
 She says, “Attending NCCWSL meant the world to me and will indirectly profit many women around the world.”

-2015 AAUW-TN NCCWSL Scholarship Recipients
+2015 NCCWSL Scholarship Recipients